-It’s definitely a challenge watching a family member work through a terminal illness, in some respects just waiting for the inevitable to happen.
-It’s a given that we’ll all lose a parent at one time or another.
-My spiritual beliefs help me to understand the process, which always helps.
+It’s a challenge watching a family member work through a terminal illness, in some respects just waiting for the inevitable to happen.

-Unfortunately dealing with a terminal illness means everyone has to work with a different dialogue in what can be very stressful circumstances.
-Everyone must therefore continue to work together to bring about the best outcome for the relative who is terminally ill.
-It also depends on how the family communicates with each other… but in some circumstances it is often the patient who finds it hard to communicate.
+Unfortunately, dealing with a terminal illness means everyone will work with a different dialogue in what can be very stressful circumstances.
+Everyone must continue to work together to bring about the best outcome for the relative who is terminally ill.
+It also depends on how the family communicates with each other, but in some circumstances, it’s often the patient who finds it hard to communicate.

-As with any terminal illness it’s so important that all family members work together so that they stay united in such stressful times.
-It needs to happen.
+But as with any terminal illness it’s important all family members work together so that they stay united in such stressful times.